 Learning is about telling stories and making connections.
 Jonathan Sears started telling stories as a video editor, working in the film and television industry.
 He left the world of film and television for learning 13 years ago to teach others how to make films and tell stories, and through learning, empower themselves.
 Since then, he’s led cutting edge learning transformation at companies like Apple, Lynda.com, LinkedIn, The Wonderful Company, and today, Philip Morris International.
 In addition to working in learning, he regularly guests lectures on a wide variety of topics ranging from film production to learning transformation.
 Today at Philip Morris International, Jonathan is driving digital learning innovation and managing a 90,000 member learning space, which delivers content in 11 languages to employees in more than 90 countries

-Request the 5th Annual CU & CL brochure, and find out the latest topics and ideas that will be shared.
+Request the 5th Annual CU & CL recording, and find out the latest topics and ideas that were shared during the event.

 Please fill in your e-mail address below and we will process your request in a moment.

 “Your organization was fantastic and you know how to take care of every tiny detail.”